andrewmcameron/modelling-algalBlooms/README.md

 #### Export From Plot Window

 Locate the plot in the RStudio Plots pane, using the left and right arrows to move between plots.
+Use the 'Export' button above the plot.

 ![](Img/export.png)